cb-oskar/xdac-documentation/xDAC-Functional-Specification.md

 ![xDAC Buy Equity Tokens](/images/xDAC-Token-Sale-60p-approval.jpg)

-If the investment is approved by the owner with 40% stake, approval percentage will change to 40% and the account will not be able to approve investment again.
+If the investment is approved by the owner with 40% stake, approval percentage will increase to 40% and the account will not be able to approve investment again.
 However, the same account can decline investment and vice versa.

 ![xDAC Buy Equity Tokens](/images/xDAC-Token-Sale-60p-approved.jpg)

-In case investment was declined, decline percentage will change to -40%.
+In case investment was declined, decline percentage will decrease to -40%.

 After investment approval reaches 51% of votes or more, investment is accepted and transferred from a core contract to company contract which distributes investment between account and liability fund.

 Declined investments by 51% of votes or more will be refunded from core contract back to account of the investor.

+### 1.9.5.
+Company has unsold tokens

+If the company sold more than 51% of equity tokens owners can decide to terminate token sale and distribute remaining tokens proportionally to investors.
+This means that if an investor has bought 1% of company equity tokens, he/she will receive 1% of the unsold tokens.

 ## 1.10.
 Buy Equity Tokens (Step 9)